areynold/accessibility-for-project-managers/PITCHME.md

 ### Aside: Stakeholder Requests

-* Stakeholders often don't think about accessibility.
+Accessibility is similar to other non-functional requirements like security.

+---

+Stakeholders often ask for accessibility but only in general terms.
-    * Stakeholders see the impact of poor implementation
+Stakeholders do see the impact of poor implementation.

-    * This is much like other non-functional requirements, like security and logging
-* Because of this, you may need to remind stakeholders of these requirements.
-* Including accessibility means you have a better product
+---

+Be prepared to talk accessibility

+* Regulatory stick
+* Carrots
     * Better SEO
+    * More robust, flexible product
     * better usability
     * better customer retention/market
-* Be prepared to back up your statements
+* Back up your statements

 ---